Day Service Center

 7401 Warwick Boulevard, Newport News 23607

-Four Oaks Day Service Center is a one-stop service and assistance center where men, women and families experiencing homelessness receive supports and are connected to comprehensive community services under one roof, all thanks to on-site partners.
-A joint venture between the City of Newport News and Volunteers of America Chesapeake, the Four Oaks Day Service Center offers workforce development supports, housing assistance, and comprehensive case management services that give people the opportunity to transform their lives.
+Four Oaks Day Service Center is a one-stop service and assistance center where men, women, and families experiencing homelessness receive supports and are connected to comprehensive community services under one roof, all thanks to on-site partners.
+Four Oaks offers workforce development supports, housing assistance, and comprehensive case management services that give people the opportunity to transform their lives.
+The Center is operated by the Newport News Department of Human Services.

 Programs at Four Oaks include: